- About Us

 The Ward Home opened on August 31, 1927.
 In the 1980s women were finally admitted as residents.
 In the 1990s a large expansion added 40 villas in eight rows of five each and then two apartment buildings-all in an incongruous style but rather unobtrusive to the existing original architecture.
 The villas and apartments are designed and furnished with up-to-date equipment in a variety of shapes and sizes.
 The interior of the old “Dormitory Building” has been carefully reconstructed into large apartments that include original details of fireplaces, windows, exterior doorways and the aura of history.

-Today, Winchester Gardens is a proud member of Springpoint Senior Living, New Jersey’s largest nonprofit provider of continuing care retirement communities in New Jersey.
+Today, Winchester Gardens is a proud member of Springpoint, the Mid-Atlantic’s leading nonprofit provider of Life Plan Communities in New Jersey and Delaware.
 The resources of a large organization stand behind Winchester Gardens, offering oversight and resident satisfaction levels that a standalone community cannot match.

 Schedule your visit to see this historic jewel of Maplewood by contacting us today.